sagarpandey88/sagarpandey88.github.io/README.md

 # sagarpandey88.github.io

-This is My Portfolio.
-The Solution has been designed configurable.
+This is My Portfolio.The Solution has been designed configurable.
 You are free to fork it and modify the configs in the config folder and host it.